TheNatas/code-generator-by-template/README.md

 - Ex.: <code>templates/template.test.ts</code>
 If provided, should point to the path of the template to be used on the file creation.
 If not provided, by default, it looks for a folder named "templates" on the root folder and a file with the same name inputted file name.

-##### <code>[extraVariables]</code> (optional)
+##### <code>[variables]</code> (optional)
 Ex.: <code>camelCase=Test plural=tests</code>
 Variables to be used on the template file.
 It should have the same key as specified on the template file for it to work.

 ### Template files
 The template files should be text (.txt) files, with the parameters placeholders under square brackets ([]).
-The only default parameter is the template name, which is the name of the file and can be used as <code>[template]</code>

 ### Process explanation

 The script will receive a path (ex.: tests/new-test.ts) and check if the folders on this path exist.
 If they don't, they will be created.
 If they exist, it will proceed to create the file, following a template.
 The template path can be specified on the command or use the default behaviour (which is to use the template file in a folder named "templates").
-The template may have placeholders, such as "template", which is the default placeholder for the file name.
-Other placeholders may be provided in the template and the command line args.
+The template may have placeholders, which then may be provided in the template and the command line args.

 # Development